Kalltern/Project-Redsteel/README.md

 All original game content (rules, text, setting) is © ToS Team, all rights reserved.

-Authors of the ToS ruleset (ToS team):
+Authors of the ToS ruleset (ToS team): Karkan, Kalltern, Fafner.
-Karkan,
-Kalltern,
-Fafner
+ToS is an original, unpublished digital tabletop RPG created by the ToS Team.